jacan20/portfolio/_posts/2024-03-15-indy-car-steering-controller.md

 ## Introduction

-In this final group project for MECH 3140, our team of four set out to develop a steering control system for the autonomous IndyLight race car (a Dallara IL-15 used in the Indy Autonomous Challenge).
+In this final group project for System Dynamics and Controls, our team of four set out to develop a steering control system for the autonomous IndyLight race car (a Dallara IL-15 used in the Indy Autonomous Challenge).
 The project is done entirely in MATLAB, with a password protected MATLAB function (run_indy_car.p) serving as the simulated model of the vehicle.
 The setup involves a DC motor on the steering column, with the voltage to that motor being the input to the system.
 The project's primary goal is to design a robust controller that enables the vehicle to navigate a racetrack efficiently while meeting stringent performance criteria.

 ## Project Objectives and Requirements